dalesgit/zettelkasten/Linda.md

 - LS: reflecting time at library,, memorizing poetry, has made me the progressive person I am
 	- hunger and thirst for learning and transformation
 - movie recommendation: saw "train dreams with much recommendation. beautiful, well-acted, poetically lays a story of paradox joy and sorrow
+- telling story of BCP statement on funerals